K-theory and topological cyclic homology of henselian pairs: Continuity and pro statements in algebraic -theory

 \begin{theorem} Suppose that $\{R_i\}_{i\ge1}$ is a tower of connective $\mathbb{E}_1$-ring spectra, and $R$ is another connective $\mathbb{E}_1$-ring spectrum with a comparison map $R\rightarrow \varprojlim_i R_i$.
 If this comparison map is an equivalence modulo $p$ and the tower of spectra $\{R_i/p\}$ is almost quickly converging, then the comparison map

 is an equivalence modulo $p$ and the tower $\{\TC(R_i)/p\}$ is almost quickly converging. \end{theorem} \begin{proof} Note that a tower is almost quickly converging modulo $p$ if and only if it is almost quickly converging after smashing with $X$, for any choice of spectrum $X$ generating the same thick subcategory as $S^0/p$.
-For example one can take $X=S^0/p\otimes S^0/p$.
-Keeping this in mind, an inductive application of Lemma \ref{transfernilp} shows that $\left\{(HR_i)^{\otimes n}\right\}_i$ is almost quickly converging modulo $p$ for any $n\geq 0$, and has mod~$p$ limit $(HR)^{\otimes n}/p$.
+For example one can take $X=S^0/p\otimes S^0/p$.\footnote{This is the cone of multiplcation by $p$ on $S^0/p$, hence lies in the thick subcategory generated by $S^0/p$.
+For the converse, note that $p^2$ kills $S^0/p$, so $S^0/p$ is a retract of $(S^0/p \otimes S^0/p)/p$.} Keeping this in mind, an inductive application of Lemma \ref{transfernilp} shows that $\left\{(HR_i)^{\otimes n}\right\}_i$ is almost quickly converging modulo $p$ for any $n\geq 0$, and has mod~$p$ limit $(HR)^{\otimes n}/p$.
 Then by Lemma \ref{simplicialalmostquickconv} we deduce that $\left\{\THH(R_i)/p\right\}$ is almost quickly converging with limit $\THH(R)/p$.
-From this, Lemma \ref{TCalmostquickconv} lets us conclude. \end{proof}
+From this, Lemma \ref{TCalmostquickconv} lets us conclude. \end{proof} In the $\mathbb{Z}$-linear case, this immediately implies the following general $p$-adic continuity result for $\TC$.
+We denote by $\mod_{H\mathbb{Z}}$ the symmetric monoidal $\infty$-category of $H\mathbb{Z}$-module spectra, or equivalently the derived $\infty$-category of $\mathbb{Z}$.

-\begin{remark} The ring spectra above do not quite need to be connective: it's enough for them to have connective $\THH$, or even uniformly bounded below $\THH$. \end{remark}